BradRollings96/Word-Square/README.md

 This word is then added to an array list `foundWordsList` and the method is exited.

-5. Once the method is returned back to `findCharInWord`, then the `wordIndex` variable is incremented so the letter from the `charArray` can also be checked against the other words remaining in the `wordArray`
+5. Once the method is returned to `findCharInWord`, then the `wordIndex` variable is incremented so the letter `'d'` from the `charArray` can also be checked against the other words remaining in the `wordArray`, if a match is found on any other word, steps `2-3` will be repeated

 6. When the first letter has been checked against all the words, and therefore the `wordindex` is equal to the length of the `wordArray`, the `wordIndex` is reset back to zero and the `charArrayIndex` is incremented by one.
-This will now test the next character along in the `charArray` `'b'` with the first word in the `wordArray` and all the steps above are repeated until the last letter of the `charArray` has been reached
+This will now test the next character along in the `charArray` `'b'` with the first word in the `wordArray` and all the steps above are repeated until the last letter `'v'` of the `charArray` has been reached